Dungeon Fighter Online: Reception

 The game grossed over $2 billion in revenue as of March 2012.
-As of 2015, it had an annual gross of $1.052 billion.
+By 2015, it had an annual gross of $1.052 billion.
 Nexon revealed that Dungeon Fighter Online grossed a revenue of $8.7 billion in just over 10 years after its 2005 debut, more than the combined box office gross of Star Wars, the biggest film franchise at the time.
-In 2017, Dungeon Fighter Online grossed $1.6billion, making it the year's second highest-grossing PC game (after League of Legends) and third highest-grossing video game (after League of Legends and Honor of Kings).
+In 2017, Dungeon Fighter Online grossed $1.6 billion, making it the year's second highest-grossing PC game (after League of Legends) and third highest-grossing video game (after League of Legends and Honor of Kings).
 By the end of 2017, the game had exceeded $10 billion in worldwide revenue, becoming one of the most-played and highest-grossing video games of all time.